As Lotame's Sales Director for EMEA, Fred Marthoz can usually be found in our London…

-The Community & Advocacy Manager role is a natural fit for me, as my career path has been in content and project management.
+The Knowledge Base & Advocacy Manager role is a natural fit for me, as my career path has been in content and project management.
 My education focused on both my Bachelor of Science, Marketing concentration and a Studio Art minor from Salisbury University, University of Maryland System about 2 hours east of Washington, D.C., in 1998.
 Between graduation and landing at Lotame, I spent my years with B2B publishers (Cygnus Business Media, Go Forward Media) and hosting businesses (Interliant, USinternetworking / AT&T).
 One of my most memorable past work experiences was getting deeply trained on AT&T U-verse installation, should the union workers call strike at AT&T i

 n 2009…it was hard work!

 In my current role at Lotame, I serve on (what I consider to be the most stellar team at Lotame) the Platform Services & Education (PSE) Team, a part of the greater Global Client Success (GCS) Team.

 How has your role evolved since you joined Lotame?